illinois-cs241/illinois-cs241.github.io/_posts/2016-03-16-ideal-indirection.md

 NOTE: You must use the `PageTable_get_entry` and `PageTable_set_entry` functions rather than directly accessing the `PageTable` struct.
 The same goes for the MMU with modifying the `num_tlb_misses` and `num_page_faults`.
 These should be done using the provided functions.

+## Running the simulator

+You can run the simulator with the following command (see `simulator.c`):

+{% highlight bash %}
+./simulator <num_processes> <num_addresses> <num_iterations> <random seed>
+{% endhighlight %}

 ## Testing

 *   Make sure you throughly test your code as usual.
-If you are having trouble writing test cases, we have left some test cases for you to reference.
+We have provided some tests cases, but we encourage you to write your own as well.
+Use the provided test cases as a reference to learn to create tests with good coverage.